rsundar/youtube_video_page_clone/README.md

 Clone of the youtube video page in HTML and CSS.

-click the link for a preview of the current state of the master branch: [youtube-video-page](https://htmlpreview.github.io/?https://github.com/rsundar/youtube_video_page_clone/blob/development_branch/index.html)
+click the link for a preview of the current state of the project: [youtube-video-page](https://htmlpreview.github.io/?https://github.com/rsundar/youtube_video_page_clone/blob/development_branch/index.html)

 ## Contributors